Creamy White Bean Soup with Pancetta

 Instructions

-- Pour the olive oil into a Dutch oven or large soup pot (4-6 quarts).
-Place over medium heat and stir in the onion, carrots and celery.
+- Pour 3 tablespoons extra virgin olive oil into a Dutch oven or large soup pot (4-6 quarts).
+Place over medium heat and stir in ½ cup chopped onion, ½ cup chopped carrot, and ½ cup chopped celery.
 Cook until the vegetables are slightly softened, 3-5 minutes.

-- Add the beans, Parmesan rind, 2½ cups of the broth and 1½ teaspoons kosher salt.
+- Add 2 15-ounce cans cannellini beans, 1 Parmesan rind, 2½ cups of the broth and 1½ teaspoons kosher salt.
 Bring to a simmer over medium-high heat, then adjust the heat to medium-low and partially cover the pot.
 Simmer the soup 15-20 minutes.

-- While the soup is cooking, place the pancetta in a small skillet and place over medium heat.
+- While the soup is cooking, place 4 ounces cubed pancetta in a small skillet and place over medium heat.
 Cook until the fat has rendered and the pancetta is crisp, stirring frequently.
 Using a spatula or slotted spoon, remove the pancetta to a plate lined with a paper towel.

 - To thicken the texture, ladle out one cup of soup and puree in a blender or food processor, then stir it back into the pot.
 Alternatively, use an immersion blender, pulsing for about 15 seconds to puree a small amount of the soup right in the pot.

-- Add the kale and Parmesan to the soup and heat 1-2 minutes, just until the kale turns bright green and wilts.
+- Add 4 cups shredded kale and ¼ cup freshly grated Parmesan cheese to the soup and heat 1-2 minutes, just until the kale turns bright green and wilts.
 At this point, you can add some of the remaining broth to thin the texture of the soup to your preference.

 - Serve the soup in bowls, garnished with the pancetta and additional cheese to taste.